Barnstormer (ride)

 Barnstormer is a thrill ride at Dollywood in Pigeon Forge, TN.

 It is located in Owen's Farm section of the park.
 It opened on March 28, 2011.
-It cost $5.5 million and is Dollywood's first S&S Worldwide amusement ride.
+It cost $5.5 million and was Dollywood's first S&S Worldwide amusement ride.

 The ride was made famous in June 2012 by a viral YouTube video of a father and daughter riding a similar ride twice.
 The video was featured on national media outlets including the Huffington Post.